-SCORING CRITERIA 0 UNACCEPTABLE shortcoming, such the The response to this question indicates a significant shortcoming, such that that the supplier has failed to meet the required standard.
-1 POOR The response fails to meet the requirement in man respects 2 ACCEPTABLE The response is acceptable, but no more.
+SCORING CRITERIA 0 UNACCEPTABLE The response to this question indicates a significant shortcoming, such that the supplier has failed to meet the required standard.
+1 POOR The response fails to meet the requirement in many respects 2 ACCEPTABLE The response is acceptable, but no more.
 It may fall short in some areas being considered under this heading but it meets, or even exceeds requirements in enough other areas to make up for these shortfalls 3 GOOD Meets or almost meets all aspects of the requirement 5 EXCELLENT Meets all requirements and exceeds some